 Only port (ERRP port) connecting the Ethernet of each switch belongs to the control VLAN, and the other ports cannot join the control VLAN.
 The ERRP port of the primary ring belongs to both the primary control VLAN and the sub-control VLAN.
 The ERRP port of the sub-ring belongs to the sub-control VLAN.
 The data VLAN can contain ERRP ports or non-ERRP ports.
 The primary ring is regarded as a logical node of the sub-ring.
-The protocol messages of the sub-ring are transmitted through the primary ring are transmitted only within the primary ring.
+The protocol messages of the sub-ring are transmitted through the primary ring and processed in the primary ring as data messages.
+The protocol messages of the primary ring are transmitted only within the primary ring.
 Don't enter sub-rings.